 7. Vagabonding by Rolf Potts

-This fantastic book is about taking time out from your normal life, wether it be six weeks, four months or two years.
-It’s about taking time to discover and experience the world on your own terms!
+This fantastic book is about taking time out from your normal life, whether it be six weeks, four months or two years.
+It’s about taking the time to discover and experience the world on your own terms!

 8. Without Reservations: The Travels of an Independent Woman by Alice Steinbach

 A beautiful, witty book illustrated with postcards from Steinbach’s journeys, it transports you into her search for who she is away from all the ‘things’ she possesses and defines herself with.
 Follow Steinbach through beautiful places, experiences and friendships around Europe.